hilbix/tino/howto/minica.md

 [..]
 ```

+> Lifetime of a bit more than 2 years is hardcoded on MiniCA!

 Do you think RSA 2048 is insecure?
 Well, [actually no](https://www.keylength.com/en/4/)?

 - RSA 1024 is equivalent to 80 bits of security.
 This is no more enough today.
 Do not use.